jleonard2099/LHG_Football/code-ideas-research.md

 ## RECOMMENDATIONS ##

+Rumbling, bumbling, stumbling...

+- How is QB mobility used?
+	- I presume it only impacts ability to avoid a rush
+	- Does it impact the likelihood of scrambling for a play?
+(I think it should)

 - Incomplete passes are sometimes "throw aways"
 	- Pressure situations are the primary cause
 	- Need to account for this, especially with PBP